Last Revised: March 14, 2019

 More generally, Voyage is a program of the National Center for Earth and Space Science Education (NCESSE), and we embrace a Learning Community Model for STEM education, which should be reflected in the Implementation Plan.

-Step 4.
-Cost Determination and Possible Fundraising Assistance
+Step 3.
+Cost Determination, Submitting a Budget, and Possible Fundraising Assistance

 The contractual cost is determined through the community’s choice of exhibition type (Mark I or Mark II); if any Upgrade Packages are desired (available only for the Mark II); and if the community would like any Supplemental Programming delivered through the Journey Through the Universe program and conducted by a National Team of researchers and educators – which could comprise some or all of the exhibition’s opening event activities.
 (See a list of the Journey through the Universe opening event activities in Washington, DC; Houston, TX; Corpus Christi, TX; and Kansas City, MO.)